NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/inspecting_image_content.md

 - malware: malware findings from scanners (default is ClamAV)
 - binary: specific binaries that are statically checked for metadata (e.g. python and go runtime)

-For example: `anchore-cli image content debian:latest files`
+For example: `nextlinux-cli image content debian:latest files`

 The CLI will output a subset of fields from the content view, for example for `files` on the file name and size are displayed.
 To retrieve the full output the `--json` parameter should be passed.

-For example: `anchore-cli --json image content debian:latest files`
+For example: `nextlinux-cli --json image content debian:latest files`

 ### Next Steps